 9 Alan D. Schrift (ed), The Logic of the Gift: Towards an Ethics of Generosity (New York and London: Routledge, 1997).
 Pierre Bourdieu sees the extended time gap between the donation of a gift and reciprocating the gift as the most essential characteristic of a gift, distinguishing it from a market exchange where the time gap is kept minimal.
 However we also note the intriguing and interesting analysis of Derrida on the limitations of time gap with gifts.
 Derrida argues that once a gift is recognized as gift, it is no longer a gift; it becomes an obligation that demands reciprocity and once reciprocated, Derrida argues, it has been annulled.
 The gift defies the metaphysics of presence - it appears but can never present itself as a gift, it can never be (a) present.
-The gift therefore is intimately connected with forgetting.
+The gift therefore is initimately connected with forgetting.
 Derrida concludes that the structure of the gift is not a thing, is nothing; it has, instead, the structure of an event, an event of forgetting and deferral, an event of difference.
-In fact, what the gift gives, in the end, is time, nothing but time - time to forget, time to return, time for a delayed reciprocation that is no longer simply a return.
-Insofar as the gift reciprocates an obligation, Derrida suggests that this reciprocation does not escape the economic logic of debt that governs relations of simple exchange and therefore cannot be considered a real gift.
+In fact, what the gift gives, in the end, is time, nothing but time - time to forget, time to return, time for a delayed reciprocation does not escape the economic logic of debt that governs relations of simple exchange and therefore cannot be considered a real gift.

-Alvin W. Gouldner, "The Norm of Reciprocity", American Sociological Review 25 (1960): 171.
+10 Alvin W. Gouldner, "The Norm of Reciprocity", American Sociological Review 25 (1960): 171.